 You can track the progress of your train in a few ways: the Amtrak website or this website.
 To optimize your use of these sites, having the station and train number you are trying to track would be best.
 Twitter is also a resource for learning about the causes of delays.

-For general safety, remember, when riding Amtrak, say something if you see something wrong.
-When onboard, talk to a conductor or staff.
+For safety, remember to say something if you see something wrong when riding Amtrak.
+When onboard, talk to a conductor or staff member.
 The other option is to call or text the Amtrak Police to speak to the train crew.
-Amtrak police numbers are 1-800-331-008, or you can text APD11 (27311).
+The Amtrak police numbers are 1-800-331-008, or you can text APD11 (27311).

 Amtrak WI-FI